Skip to Content

 2. Northern Beaches

 Further along, be sure to stop at the kilometer-long Long Bay Beach.
-Here, you’ll find a large green area that runs the length of the beach, which is ideal for a picnic or for a game of frisbee or soccer.
-There’s a nice walking track from here that takes you up along the cliffs and has excellent views across the Hauraki Gulf, as well as the opportunity to see WWII gun emplacements.
+Here, you’ll find a large green area that runs the length of the beach, which is ideal for a picnic or for a game of Frisbee or soccer.
+There’s also a scenic walking track from here that takes you up along the cliffs and has excellent views across the Hauraki Gulf, as well as the opportunity to see WWII gun emplacements.

 3. Snowplanet